ejukebox/ejukebox-website/index.markdown

 ## eJukebox background music packages - for retail

-As little as a dollar a day.
-You're own unique stream URL to listen on an smart speaker, computer or phone using bluetooth.
+For retail or medical industry (dentist/doctor) - As little as a dollar a day, you're own unique stream URL to listen on an smart speaker, computer or phone using bluetooth.

 As laid out in their Terms and Conditions, [Spotify is only for personal, non-commercial use](https://support.spotify.com/us/article/spotify-public-commercial-use/).
 This means you can’t broadcast or play **Spotify** publicly from a business, such as bars, restaurants, schools, stores, salons, dance studios, radio stations, etc.